bamthomas/aioimaplib/README.rst

 Thank you to all contributors for your time and interest :pray: :point_right:

 The aim is to port the imaplib with asyncio_, to benefit from the sleep or treat model.
+It has no dependencies for runtime (the core library).

 It is tested against python 3.9, 3.10, 3.11 matrix.
 But the library itself *could* run with other python versions.